austindatamanagement/SpringbootTomcatADWC/LabGuide400.md

 - Change the following paramerters in WebController.java:

     .
-Service name: Your Service name.
+Service name: Your Service name./
     .
-TNS_ADMIN: Path of the TNS_ADMIN that you have set.
+TNS_ADMIN: Path of the TNS_ADMIN that you have set. /
     .
-User: username
+User: username/
     .
-Password: Password
+Password: Password/

     ![](images/SpringbootWebApp/parameters.png)

-- Download ojdbc8-full.tar.gz fromt he following site: https://www.oracle.com/technetwork/database/features/jdbc/jdbc-ucp-122-3110062.html
+- Download ojdbc8-full.tar.gz from the following site: https://www.oracle.com/technetwork/database/features/jdbc/jdbc-ucp-122-3110062.html
-  Unzip it and note down the location of ojdbc8.jar file alonf with the file name.
+  Unzip it and note down the location of ojdbc8.jar file along with the file name.

 - Navigate to the SpringBootWarDeployment directory where the pom.xml file is located.